 Leafy greens for vitamin C, and folate - both support skin renewal.

 Chia, Flax seeds, and walnuts - for omega 3 - important for skin health

 Red foods like berries, bell peppers, all berries, tomatoes, and watermelon - rich in vitamin C and lycopene both protect against UV damage.

-Orange foods - sweet potato, apricots - provide betacarotene, another skin-protecting nutrient.
+Orange foods - sweet potato, and apricots - provide betacarotene, another skin-protecting nutrient.

 I really cannot emphasize enough the importance of Vitamin C - they not only help FORM collagen, they also prevent collagen breakdown - kiwi, bell peppers, and berries are great, easy sources.

 Green tea/matcha - high in antioxidants and has been shown to help mitigate some of the damaging effects of UV.
 I love this brand, which tests for heavy metals, and also take the electrolyte in the bundle, which contains hyaluronic acid and ceramides (I do notice my skin plumper when I take it).
 My affiliate link gives you 15% off for life if you subscribe.